simonski/gm-api-python/README.md

 Python GrayMeta API bindings.

 This project is used to access your GrayMeta installation API using python.
+For  `go`, please use [this](https://github.com/simonski/gm-api-go).

 ## Installation